-Human Rights – Philippines
+German Action Network Human Rights Philippines

-Improving of the human rights situation in the Philippines
+Towards an improvement of the human rights situation in the Philippines

-As non-governmental organizations, we represent the interests of those affected by human rights violations in the Philippines before the human rights committees and bodies of international cooperation of the German government and international organizations such as the European Union and the United Nations.
+As non-governmental organizations, we represent the interests of those affected by human rights violations in the Philippines vis-à-vis the human rights committees and bodies of international cooperation of the German government and international organizations such as the European Union and the United Nations.

 Human Rights in the Philippines

-- UN Civil Pact (1986)
+- UN Covenant on Civil and Political Rights (1986)

-- UN Social Pact (1974)
+- UN Covenant on Economic, Social and Cultural Rights (1974)

-- UN Convention against Torture (1986)
+- UN Convention against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment (1986)

 - UN Convention on the Rights of the Child (1990)

-- Political murders
+- Political killings

 What we do:

-- Documentation of individual cases of serious human rights violations
+- Documentation of individual cases of serious human rights violations.

-- Briefing of political decision-makers, parliamentarians, missions and delegations to the Philippines
+- Briefing of political decision makers, parliamentarians, missions, and delegations to the Philippines.

 Human Rights Report on the Philippines